SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 **Objective**: Ensure the action performs well under typical conditions.
 **Steps**:
 1. Select a reasonable amount of text.
-2. Trigger the `ReplaceOptionsAction` multiple times in quick succession.
+2. Trigger the `ReplaceWithSuggestionsAction` multiple times in quick succession.
 3. Observe any lag or performance degradation.

 **Expected Result**: The action should perform efficiently without significant delays or resource consumption spikes.